STFleming/icl-eie1-ucis-design-thinking/README.md

-##EIE1 UCIS evaluation

-This lecture explores how to use the knowlege previously presented in the course to evaluate whether a design is effective or not.
+## EIE1 UCIS Design Thiking

+This lecture explores what is meant by design thinking and how it can be applied to your Exercise 3 coursework.

+Website for the slides: https://stfleming.github.io/icl-eie1-ucis-design-thinking/